yanisrem/Simulation_and_Monte_Carlo_methods_project/README.md

 # **Simulation and Monte Carlo methods project: Unbiaised gradient**

-Second year project at ENSAE, in the framework of the "Simulation and Monte Carlo methods".
-Grade!
-18 out 20.
+Second year project at ENSAE, in the framework of the "Simulation and Monte Carlo methods" course.
+Grade: 18 out 20.

 ## **Key Idea**